praveenjuge/praveenjuge/src/content/blog/thoughts-on-wwdc24.md

 ---
-title: 'Thoughts on WWDC24'
+title: "Thoughts on WWDC24"
-description: 'I just finished watching the WWDC24 sessions and wanted to share my thoughts on the announcements.
-Here’s a quick rundown of what stood out to me, especially the things I might actually use in my daily routine.'
+description: "I just finished watching the WWDC24 sessions and wanted to share my thoughts on the announcements.
+Here’s a quick rundown of what stood out to me, especially the things I might actually use in my daily routine."
-publishedAt: '2024-06-17T18:38:47.393Z'
+pubDate: "2024-06-17T18:38:47.393Z"
 ---

 #### Apple Mail Inbox Categories